Winners and Losers from Week 11 in College Football

 P.J.
 Fleck needed another big win to keep the positive vibes going at Minnesota in year two of what looks like a thorough rebuild.

-Sure, the Golden Gophers got a win over Fresno State at home earlier this season, but they were sitting at 4-5 entering Saturday and facing a grueling stretch to close the season: Purdue, Northwestern and Wisconsin.
+Sure, the Golden Gophers got a victory over Fresno State at home earlier this season, but they were sitting at 4-5 entering Saturday and facing a grueling stretch to close the year: Purdue, Northwestern and Wisconsin.

 The first step in the right direction came Saturday afternoon as Fleck's team dominated the Boilermakers in every facet for a 41-10 win.
 The victory came from nowhere for the Gophers, which had been blown out by Nebraska (53-28) and Illinois, of all teams (55-31), in the past few weeks.

-This defense was struggling, and it looked like Fleck would to sell his program to recruits and fans with no results.
+This defense was struggling, and it looked like Fleck would have to sell his program to recruits and fans with no results.

-Now, there's a glimmer of hope that Minnesota could become bowl-eligible.
-It was surprisingly because of its defense, which held Purdue to 233 total yards and 0-of-12 on third downs after Fleck fired defensive coordinator Robb Smith following last week's 646-yard onslaught by the Fighting Illini.
+Now, there's a glimmer of hope that Minnesota might become bowl-eligible.
+The win came surprisingly because of its defense, which held Purdue to 233 total yards and 0-of-12 on third downs after Fleck fired defensive coordinator Robb Smith following last week's 646-yard onslaught by the Fighting Illini.

-On a day where college football fizzled, Minnesota got an important victory that will go under the radar.
+On a day college football fizzled as a whole, Minnesota got an important victory that will go under the radar.

 But it was big for a team that's trying to return to hard-nosed football and a coach who got used to winning in a big way at Western Michigan.
 Meanwhile, Purdue fell to 5-5, and the Boilermakers are the ones with major questions.